graphprotocol/rfcs/rfcs/0003-mutations.md

 * _Resolver_: Function that is used to execute a mutation's logic.
 * _Mutation Context_: A context object that's created for every mutation that's executed.
 It's passed as the 3rd argument to the resolver function.
 * _Mutation States_: A collection of mutation states.
 One is created for each mutation being executed in a given query.
 * _Mutation State_: The state of a mutation being executed.
 Also referred to in this document as "_State_".
-It is an aggregate of the core & ext states (see below). dApp developers can subscribe to the mutation's state upon execution of the mutation query.
+It is an aggregate of the core & extended states (see below). dApp developers can subscribe to the mutation's state upon execution of the mutation query.
 See the `useMutation` examples below.
 * _Core State_: Default properties present within every mutation state.
 Some examples: `events: Event[]`, `uuid: string`, and `progress: number`.
-* _Ext State_: Properties the mutation developer defines.
+* _Extended State_: Properties the mutation developer defines.
 These are added alongside the core state properties in the mutation state.
 There are no bounds to what a developer can define here.
 See examples below.
 * _State Events_: Events emitted by mutation resolvers.
 Also referred to in this document as "_Events_".
 Events are defined by a `name: string` and a `payload: any`.
 These events, once emitted, are given to reducer functions which then update the state accordingly.
 * _Core Events_: Default events available to all mutations.
 Some examples: `PROGRESS_UPDATE`, `TRANSACTION_CREATED`, `TRANSACTION_COMPLETED`.
-* _Ext Events_: Events the mutation developer defines.
+* _Extended Events_: Events the mutation developer defines.
 See examples below.
 * _State Reducers_: A collection of state reducer functions.
 * _State Reducer_: Reducers are responsible for translating events into state updates.
 They take the form of a function that has the inputs [event, current state], and returns the new state post-event.
 Also referred to in this document as "_Reducer(s)_".
 * _Core Reducers_: Default reducers that handle the processing of the core events.
-* _Ext Reducers_: Reducers the mutation developer defines.
-These reducers can be defined for any event, core or ext.
-The core & ext reducers are run one after another if both are defined for a given core event.
+* _Extended Reducers_: Reducers the mutation developer defines.
+These reducers can be defined for any event, core or extended.
+The core & extended reducers are run one after another if both are defined for a given core event.
 See examples below.
 * _State Updater_: The state updater object is used by the resolvers to dispatch events.
 It's passed to the resolvers through the mutation context like so: `context.graph.state`.
 * _State Builder_: An object responsible for (1) initializing the state with initial values and (2) defining reducers for events.
 * _Core State Builder_: A state builder that's defined by default.
 It's responsible for initializing the core state properties, and processing the core events with its reducers.
-* _Ext State Builder_: A state builder defined by the mutation developer.
-It's responsible for initializing the ext state properties, and processing the ext events with its reducers.
+* _Extended State Builder_: A state builder defined by the mutation developer.
+It's responsible for initializing the extended state properties, and processing the extended events with its reducers.
 * _Mutations Config_: Collection of config properties required by the mutation resolvers.
 Also referred to in this document as "_Config_".
 All resolvers share the same config.
 It's passed to the resolver through the mutation context like so: `context.graph.config`.
 * _Config Property_: A single property within the config (ex: ipfs, ethereum, etc).
 * _Config Generator_: A function that takes a config argument, and returns a config property.
 For example, "localhost:5001" as a config argument gets turned into a new IPFS client by the config generator.